Tears of Themis: Characters

-A private detective who owns his own antique store called Time Antique's as a front for his private investigation business, Pearce Private Investigations.
-Luke and the MC are childhood friends.
-Luke left eight years before the start of the main story, after his early acceptance to the prestigious National Central University.
-Later he was recruited into a closed confidential national project, which included no contact with the outside world.
-They are reunited by coincidence during an investigation.
-Luke's colour is orange and his code name in the secret investigation team is Raven.
+A private detective who owns his own antique store called Time's Antiques as a front for his private investigation business, Pearce Private Investigations.
+Luke and the MC are childhood friends but Luke left eight years before the start of the main story, after his early acceptance to the prestigious National Central University.
+Later, he was recruited into a closed confidential national project, which included no contact with the outside world.
+They are reunited by coincidence during an investigation, although Luke is hiding details of those past eight years from the MC.
+Luke's code name in the secret investigation team is Raven.